wannoye/KVM-Plays/README.md

 Installs the Docker service and any needed dependencies.<br/>
 A 'docker' group is created and users are added to allow non-superuser administration.<br/>
+Works for both Debian and RedHat based linux servers.

 ### Requires: